 Heather explains how she has worked to create Story Massage sessions that are fully inclusive for all children in her class.

 1. Demonstrating Story Massage to members of staff

 Heather introduced the idea of Story Massage at a teachers’ meeting and then put time aside to show staff in Green Class how to do the ten strokes and talk about the benefits of positive, respectful touch through Story Massage activities.
 This was an ideal time for staff to ask questions and work together to share ideas for how it would best benefits their pupils.
 The staff are aware that they are not trained in Story Massage and work under the guidance of Heather.
-(We hope that some may attend a training day in the future).
+(Some are planning to attend a training day in the future).

 2. Encouraging children to accept touch

 At first the staff were a little concerned about introducing touch to children that they did not know very well.
 But they found that Story Massage helped to create trust and security, so actually contributed to healthier, interactive relationships between pupils and staff.
 “Staff know the importance of interacting in a respectful way, using a nurturing voice and choosing the best position for the child,’ says Heather, “The children are always asked if we may give them a story massage and thanked at the end.
 As the staff got to know the children they became increasingly skilled at interpreting responses and making appropriate adjustments to pressure and choice of strokes.”

 3. Scheduling Story Massage sessions